adriela/custom-capacitor-http/README.md

 # custom-http-plugin

-Capacitor http with progress event
+Capacitor http with progress event and okhttp 3

 ## Install